singla03207/calculator_.c/README.md

 ## How it works
-The program takes two integers and an operator as input and performs the selected arithmetic operation using switch case.
+The program takes two integers and an operator as input and performs the selected arithmetic operation using both switch case and with help of functions.

 ## Language
 - C (GCC compiler)